 914.3.1.2 Water supply to required fire pumps.
 Required fire pumps shall be supplied by connections to a minimum of two water mains located in different streets.
-Separate supply piping shall be provided between each connection to the water main and the pumps.
-Each connection and the supply piping between the connection and the pumps shall be sized to supply the flow and pressure required for the pumps to operate.
+Separate supply piping shall be provided of public water systems with the goal of providing redundancy.
+The exception provides performance language which is not unique to a specific configuration (looped or gridded system).